Shedden massacre: Arrests in Winnipeg

 The three were delivered into OPP custody and transported to St. Thomas, Ontario for a court appearance that afternoon.
 All were charged with eight counts of first-degree murder.
 A woman, whom police refused to identify, was also arrested but was not charged.
 Police also seized an SUV for forensic testing in Ontario.
-After his arrest, Sandham denied 223 times to OPP Sergeant Mick Bickerton who was questioning him that he was involved in the massacre, claiming he was not even in Ontario at the time of the killings, instead maintaining that he was raking leaves in front of his Winnipeg home on the weekend of the massacre, despite the fact there are no trees on the street that Sandham lived on.
+After his arrest, Sandham denied 223 times to OPP Sergeant Mick Bickerton who was questioning him that he was involved in the massacre, claiming he was not even in Ontario at the time of the killings, instead maintaining that he was raking leaves in front of his Winnipeg home on the weekend of the massacre, even though there are no trees on the street that Sandham lived on.
 Sandham also denied to Bickerton that he was a member of the Bandidos, saying he had left the club in 2005.